George Kottaras: Return to Toronto

 On August 5, 2015, Kottaras signed a minor league contract with the Toronto Blue Jays.
 He elected free agency on November 7.

 San Francisco Giants

 On January 21, 2016, Kottaras signed a minor league contract with the San Francisco Giants.
 He was released on July 14 after hitting .155 with the Triple-A Sacramento River Cats.

 Atlanta Braves

 On July 16, 2016, Kottaras signed a minor league contract with the Atlanta Braves.
 He was released on August 19.

 International career

-In 2004, Kottaras played for Greece national baseball team during the 2004 Summer Olympics.
+In 2004, Kottaras played for the Greece national baseball team during the 2004 Summer Olympics.
 His eligibility came from his parents, both of whom are Greek immigrants to Canada.
 During the Olympics, Kottaras served as a first baseman and backup catcher.
 On July 21, 2004, Kottaras had three hits helping Greece to come from behind to defeat Italy 11–7 for the team's first and only win in the tournament.

-Also, Kottaras played for Canada national baseball team at the 2017 World Baseball Classic.
+Also, Kottaras played for the Canada national baseball team at the 2017 World Baseball Classic.